Is it possible to make real money as a blogger?

 2. Multiple Blogs

 I’ve made a decent amount of money blogging, but it’s come from several different blogs.
-I’ve had many blogs and websites over the years, but 99% of my income has come from a total of 5 different blogs.
-Four of them I have sold, and I still own the 5th.
+I’ve had many blogs and websites over the years, but 99% of my income has come from a total of 6 different blogs.
+Five of them I have sold, and this one, Vital Dollar, is the 6th.

 Before I sell a website I typically try to think about how I could use that site and its audience to get a new project off the ground quickly.
 If I have a good idea for a new blog or website I can get that started before selling the other site.